Feathers And Fleece Farm

 We have hundreds of happy clients!

-Photos above are Newfoundland hybrid puppies, Newfkoms.
+Photos above are Newfoundland hybrid puppies, Newfkom TM puppies.
 Non drooling Newfoundlands

-the non shedding and non drooling big Newfoundland, Komondor hybrid
+The Newfkom TM is a non shedding and non drooling Newfoundland, Komondor hybrid.

 Feathers And Fleece Farm breeds three quality hybrid breeds.